Football in Brunei

 The sport of football in the country of Brunei is run by the Football Association of Brunei Darussalam (FABD).
+It is the most popular sport in the country.

 History

 FIFA Goal Project

-In 2005, the Association had their first goal project approved; the construction of the association headquarters in Bandar Seri Begawan.
-The total cost was approximately 1.5 million USD.
+In 2005, the association had their first goal project approved: the construction of the association headquarters in Bandar Seri Begawan.
+The total cost was approximately US$1.5 million.
 A second goal project was approved in 2013, which was the installation of an artificial turf pitch and a natural pitch at the headquarters.
-The total cost was about 185,000 USD.
+The total cost was about US$185,000.

-FIFA Forward Project
+FIFA Forward project

-In 2020, the football association applied to FIFA for the construction of a Technical Centre and Mini Grandstand which was approved in April 2021.
-The construction started in June and is expected to finish at the end of the year.
+In 2020, the football association applied to FIFA for the construction of a technical centre and mini grandstand, which was approved in April 2021.

 League system

-Football clubs must adhere to AFC's Club Development Licensing System in order to participate in the top two leagues (Brunei Super League, Brunei Premier League) as well as cup competitions.
+Football clubs must adhere to the AFC's Club Development Licensing System in order to participate in the Brunei Super League, as well as cup competitions.

 National teams

 The Brunei national football team represents Brunei in international football.
 Other youth teams representing Brunei in other competitions include Brunei national under-23 football team, also known as the Brunei Olympic team, the Brunei national under-21 football team, the Brunei national under-19 football team, and the Brunei national under-17 football team.
 The Brunei national futsal team represents men's international futsal.